Arthurfangm/hello-CIFAR-10/README.md

 To gain a higher test accuracy, Technology like Xavier(Init method) weight decay, batch normalization， dropout(to avoid overfitting) and [factional max-pooling](https://arxiv.org/abs/1412.6071)(alternative for 2x2 max-pooling) are involved in this implementatoin.
 And as for the net arcihtecture of my implementation, generally I imitate the net architecture illustrated in the paper of [Fractional Max-pooling](https://arxiv.org/abs/1412.6071), but have less layers.</br>

-To have a good coding style and documents management, I refer to [pointNet](https://github.com/charlesq34/pointnet) when I code and construct the architecture of this project.</br>
+To have a good coding style and documents management, I refer to [pointNet](https://github.com/charlesq34/pointnet) when I code and design the architecture of this project.</br>

 ## Installation and Run
 The code is tested in: